 Varelli's text details that “the land upon which the three houses have been constructed will eventually become deathly and plague-ridden, so much so that the area all around will reek horribly.”
 The mothers' secrets are accessible through three keys: the first, no doubt, was the iris in Madame Blanc's Suspiria office; the second “is hidden in the cellar under their houses”; and the third key “can be found under the soles of your shoes.”
 The smell that consumes the Inferno building is enough to convince Rose that she must be living inside Mater Tenebrarum's deadly abode.
 In the film's most outstanding set piece, she goes looking for the mother's key by diving through a hole in the building's cellar.
 There she encounters Mater Tenebrarum's underwater chamber and a hideous floating corpse to boot.
 Giallo director Mario Bava, whose influence on Argento is legendary, staged this sequence for his protege.
 Bava's presence here may explain why the film's subdued lighting brings to mind Bava's The Whip and the Body.
 If Inferno is remarkable to look at, Argento's use of signs and metaphors are loopy at best.

 Kazanian, the antique bookseller, tries to drown a sack full of cumbersome cats in a Central Park pond.
 When his crutches fall to the ground, rats begin to feast on his writhing body.
-Undoubtedly controlled by the city’s first total eclipse in almost 50 years, the rats have been seemingly controlled by a knife-wielding hot dog vendor.
+Undoubtedly controlled by the city's first total eclipse in almost 50 years, the rats have been seemingly controlled by a knife-wielding hot dog vendor.
 If this sequence comes out of nowhere then more dubious is the water imagery Argento toys with throughout the film.
-Consumed by the smell of Rose’s building, Mark faints and dreams of crashing waves.
+Consumed by the smell of Rose's building, Mark faints and dreams of crashing waves.
 When he awakens, Carol and the nurse stand above him celebrating the effects of their “heart medicine.”
-If there’s any logic to this peculiar behavior, it’s spuriously explained by film’s end.
+If there's any logic to this peculiar behavior, it's spuriously explained by film's end.
 Oblivious to the fact that her building had ears, Elise is killed with little fanfare and leaves her manservant and Carol to ghoulishly salivate over her fortune.
-When they too are done away with, the elderly cripple reveals himself as the author Varelli (in hindsight, this isn’t a particularly interesting revelations), who constructed the building for Mater Tenebrarum, his nurse.
-The final showdown between Mark and Death incarnate pales in comparison to Suspiria‘s delirious finale.
-Argento undervalues his material but set pieces are glorious enough that the film’s plot contrivances can be forgiven.
+When they too are done away with, the elderly cripple reveals himself as the author Varelli (in hindsight, this isn't a particularly interesting revelations), who constructed the building for Mater Tenebrarum, his nurse.
+The final showdown between Mark and Death incarnate pales in comparison to Suspiria's delirious finale.
+Argento undervalues his material, but his set pieces are glorious enough that the film's plot contrivances can be forgiven.